azomDev/PrivacyPin/README.md

 ## IMPORTANT

-This repository will be temporarily inactive for the next few months as we dedicate our efforts to the development of a robust security protocol.
-We anticipate resuming activity sometime in the summer.
+This repository will be temporarily inactive for the next few months as I dedicate my efforts to the development of a robust security protocol.
+I anticipate resuming activity sometime in the summer.
+However, I am very new to android developpement (I can't develop for ios) and things like secure storage and especially position updates is something I have a lot of trouble with.
+If anyone knows a thing or two, don't hesitate to chat with me about it :)

 ## Key Features